IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 Transaction goes through two steps authorization and (finalizing & transferring) .Eg: Pay my bank 1k to buy from seller for 1k.
 When direct payments not required or currency conversion or bank verification it adds layer of security.
 You swipe a **debit card** → transaction is authorised instantly → the actual money moves from your bank to merchant’s bank later in batch settlement (end of day).

 ## Triple Settlements Payments:
-There is authorizing,clearing and settlement. eg: RTGS,SWIFT,credit cards.
+There is authorizing,clearing and settlement. eg: ,SWIFT,credit cards,Stock exchange,Fund transfer between banks.

 # Card Payments
 Issuer/Issuing Bank - Issues the cards for the customer.